 To contact us or if you have questions please email email@example.com or call the Help Desk and put in a help ticket.
 They will forward the ticket to the team and the next available member will take care of it.

-For more ambitious projects, Bryn Mawr faculty, staff, and graduate students are invited to apply for LITS Digital Bryn Mawr seed grant funding.
+For more ambitious projects, Bryn Mawr faculty, staff, and graduate students are invited to apply for LITS Digital Bryn Mawr Project Grant funding.
 Funding can cover undergraduate or graduate student support, software or hardware, professional development, and more.
 See details and application deadlines.

 We sponsor several undergraduate internship opportunities both during the summer and the academic year.
 Our internships focus on helping students develop their digital competencies

 while also working on bigger projects for the College.
-More details and internship applications will be available in the early spring semester in Handshake
+More details and internship applications are available in the early spring semester on Handshake

 Review of applications will begin October 15, 2020 and continue until the position is filled.
 See our Handshake posting for more information.